ZaidRauf11/Langchain_Translator/README.md

 * Translation quality depends on the model and may vary.
 * The vocabulary breakdown relies on the model's parsing, so format consistency is enforced via custom prompt engineering.

----

-If you want, I can also write a **diagram** showing the workflow of this translator so the README becomes more visual.
-That would make it easier for others to understand how the chains interact.